-Storyline 360 lets you customize the default text for on-screen messages, screen reader instructions, buttons, and other player controls.
+It's easy to customize the default text for buttons, messages, screen reader instructions, and other player controls.
 You can even switch your text labels to a different language all at once.
+Here's how.

 - Working with Text Labels